nicholas-long/environment/zet/20231114070621/README.md

-# script to select tags for documents automatically using chatgpt
+# script for chatGPT prompt to select tags for documents automatically

 - concept of `script to select tags for documents automatically using chatgpt`